 27. Capitol Reef National Park, Utah

 Capitol Reef National Park is a stunning geological area located in southern Utah.
-The park is home to a variety of landscapes, including canyons, valleys, and mountains.
-One of the most popular attractions in the park is Capitol Gorge, which features a narrow canyon with towering cliffs.
-Visitors can also enjoy hiking, camping, and wildlife watching in the park.
+The park is home to a variety of landscapes, including canyons, valleys, and mountains, primarily made up of the Waterpocket Fold, a nearly 100-mile-long wrinkle in the Earth’s crust.
+Some of the popular attractions in the park are Capitol Gorge, which features a narrow canyon with towering cliffs, and Hickman Bridge and Cathedral Valley hikes.
+Visitors can enjoy hiking, camping, and wildlife watching in the park.

-In addition, the park is home to a variety of historical sites, such as the Gifford House Ranger Station and the Fruita Rural Historic District.
+In addition, the park is home to a variety of historical sites, such as the Gifford House in the Fruita Rural Historic District.
 Whether you’re looking for an adventure or a chance to relax, Capitol Reef National Park is sure to offer something for everyone.

 28. Carlsbad Caverns National Park, New Mexico